jedjoud10/VoxelTerrain/README.md

 # New Features Features:
+- Chunk size of 32, with some pros:
+  - Faster meshing (sub 1ms on 14 threads for 1-2 chunks, pretty darn good, though could be fasteerrrrr).
+  - We can now compute 64 chunks on the GPU all at *once* in the same compute dispatch instead of 8.
+This speeds up meshing a lot since we catch empty chunks and discard them early.
+  - Faster rendering (less triangles).
+Does make mushy terrain since we don't have any proper terrain-wide normals but I'm only going to use this for low-poly games so whatever lol.
+  - MUCH MUCH MUCH FASTER MESH COLLIDER BAKING!!!!
+(8ms vs 40ms) Why is it so fucking slow with a chunk size of 64???
+Unity ECS Physics gotta lock in frfr.
-- Async Compute Queue Support (DX12 works on Win11, Vulkan not workey (plus also very slow for some reason)) with fallback to normal queues .
+- Async Compute Queue Support (DX12 works on Win11, Vulkan not workey (plus also very slow for some reason)) with fallback to normal queues.
-- Octal Chunk Async Readback (instead of doing readback for a single chunk, do it for 8 chunks, the GPU can handle that much)
-- Proper S.N Skirts by running 2D and 1D S.N on the chunk boundary.
-Skirt entities will be dynamically disabled / enabled based on the direction that they face relative to the octree loader position
+- Proper Surface Nets Skirts by running 2D and 1D S.N on the chunk boundary.
+Skirt entities are enabled/disabled based on the direction that they face relative to the octree loader position.
+  - Implemented fallback normals system for flat shading so that skirts aren't as visible when you use DDY/DDX normals

+- Better optimized meshing jobs:
+  - Optimized corner (mc-mask opt) & check job (bitsetter) using custom intrinsics that actually do something!!! (profiled).
+  - Optimized normal job by splitting it into a "prefetch" part and a "calculate" part.
+Prefetcher is vectorized by Burst, but not the calculate part (need to fix).

 # TODO / Ideas
 - *Some* VXAO.
 Currently disabled with the octree system since it is not only very slow but also requires re-meshing every-time we get a new neighbour